Jan. 6 panel to hear from Raffensperger, others Trump pushed

 Raffensperger, with his deputy Gabe Sterling and Arizona’s Republican state House Speaker Rusty Bowers, are scheduled to be key witnesses, along with Wandrea “Shay” Moss, a former Georgia election worker who, with her mother, have said they faced such severe public harassment from Trump allies they felt unable to live normal lives.

-The Tuesday hearing, the fourth by the panel this month, stems from its yearlong investigation into Trump’s unprecedented attempt to remain in power, a sprawling scheme that the chairman of the Jan.
-6 committee has likened to an “attempted coup.”
+The hearing on Tuesday, the fourth by the panel this month, stems from its yearlong investigation into Trump’s unprecedented attempt to remain in power, a sprawling scheme that the committee’s chairman has likened to an “attempted coup.”

 While the committee cannot charge Trump with any crimes, the Justice Department is watching the panel’s work closely.
-Trump’s actions in Georgia are also the subject of a grand jury investigation, with the district attorney expected to announce findings this year.
+Trump’s actions in Georgia are also the subject of a grand jury investigation in which the district attorney is expected to announce findings this year.

-“We will show during a hearing what the president’s role was in trying to get states to name alternate slates of electors, how that scheme depended initially on hopes that the legislatures would reconvene and bless it,” Rep. Adam Schiff, D-Calif., told the Los Angeles Times on Monday.
+“We will show during a hearing what the president’s role was in trying to get states to name alternate slates of electors, how that scheme depended initially on hopes that the legislatures would reconvene and bless it,” Democratic Rep. Adam Schiff of California told the Los Angeles Times on Monday.

-Schiff, who will lead much of Tuesday’s session, said that the hearing will also dig into the “intimate role” the White House chief of staff, Mark Meadows, had in the plot to pressure Georgia state legislators and elections officials.
+Schiff, who will lead much of Tuesday’s session, said that the hearing will also dig into the “intimate role” that White House chief of staff Mark Meadows had in the plot to pressure Georgia state legislators and elections officials.

 Raffensperger, Georgia’s top election official, rebuffed Trump’s request that he “find” enough votes to overturn Biden’s win in the state — a request caught on tape during a phone call days before the Jan.
 6 attack.

 During the call, Trump repeatedly cited disproven claims of fraud and raised the prospect of a “criminal offense” if Georgia officials did not change the vote count.
-The state had counted its votes three times before certifying Biden’s win by a 11,779 margin.
+The state had counted its votes three times before certifying Biden’s win by an 11,779-vote margin.

 Sterling, Raffensperger’s chief operating officer, became a notable figure in Georgia’s long post-election counting, and recounting, of the presidential ballots, with his regular updates often broadcast live to a divided nation.
 At one point, the soft-spoken Republican implored Americans to tone down the heated rhetoric.